 Formality supports verification of power-up and power-down states, multi-voltage, multi-supply and clock gated designs.

 Formality Ultra adds innovative matching and verification technologies to efficiently guide designers through the implementation of functional ECOs with minimal impact to the design and verify the correctness of the ECOs in minutes for multimillion instance designs.
 These capabilities help designers cut in half the time they spend implementing ECOs late in the design cycle and result in shorter, more predictable schedules.

 Formality’s easy-to-use, flow-based graphical user interface and auto-setup mode helps even new users successfully complete verification in the shortest possible time.

-- Perfect companion to DC Ultra – supports all DC Ultra default optimizations
+- Perfect companion to DC Ultra/Design Compiler Graphical — supports all default optimizations

 - Intuitive flow-based graphical user interface

 - Verifies low-power designs including power-up and power-down states

 - Formality Ultra adds ECO implementation assistance, fast verification of the ECO,